 I understand the appeal is there, but if you’re given a hormone and you don’t need it, you can actually have an exacerbation of your symptoms and feel worse.
 Now there’s a time and a place for considering a trial of thyroid hormone, yes, but I would first recommend going through a protocol to improve your lifestyle and your diet, and your gut health because this can be the source, in fact, in the particular case I’m referring to, this gal clearly has digestive symptoms that are likely driving her fatigue, and as we get her digestion better, she’s less bloated, less constipated, and has less abdominal pain, I am very confident her fatigue will improve.

 I would make one of the first couple maneuvers to look to your diet and lifestyle, look to your gut health, my book Healthy Gut, Healthy You, lays out a plan for both of these in case you’re in need for that, but before you jump to the thyroid hormone, whatever plan you do, I would take steps to improve your diet and your lifestyle and your gut health, then re-evaluate your symptoms because the need for this thyroid hormone may not be there and make sure you are crystal clear in knowing that you actually need the thyroid hormone before you go on it.
 Because, while yes, often times thyroid hormone level optimization is typified as being this holy grail of wellness, unfortunately when you are not hypothyroid and you are given hormone, the hormone can actually make you feel worse.
 And that, of course, is counter-productive and something we want to avoid.
-This is Dr. Ruscio, hopefully, this information helps you get healthy and back to your life.
+This is Dr. Ruscio, DC, hopefully, this information helps you get healthy and back to your life.
 Thanks.